Construction Contracts & Transactions

-Late last year, in a decision that received national coverage, Neal represented a number of unpaid telecommunication companies who sued Wells Fargo Bank in the U.S. District Court for the Eastern District of New York for the diversion of monies funded by certain public entities to pay for the subcontractors’ work.
+In a decision that received national coverage, Neal recently represented a number of unpaid telecommunication companies who sued Wells Fargo Bank in the U.S. District Court for the Eastern District of New York for the diversion of monies funded by certain public entities to pay for the subcontractors work.
 The lawsuit, certified as a class action, was tried before Judge Leonard D. Wexler who issued a decision awarding the subcontractors 100% of their claims totaling, including interest, $2.7 million.

-A member of the American and New York and New Jersey State Bar associations, the New York County Lawyers’ Association and ABA Sections in Construction and Litigation, Neal is currently Chair of the ABA’s Committee on Arbitration.
+A member of the American and New York and New Jersey State Bar associations, the New York County Lawyers Association and ABA Sections in Construction and Litigation, Neal is the Chair of the Arbitration Subcommittee of the ABA’s Section of Litigation.
 He is a member of the New York University Schack Institute of Real Estate/Construction Management Advisory Board, a Member of the AAA’s Arbitrator National Advisory Committee, and a Fellow and Board and Executive Committee Member of the College of Commercial Arbitrators.
 He is also a Member of the National Academy of Distinguished Neutrals.